a22yuen/Signup-Form/README.md

 A Signup Form Template created to practice Javascript HTML and CSS.
 It can be accessed here: https://a22yuen.github.io/Signup-Form/
 Signup form includes checking if the user left any boxes empty, and if the given email address is valid using a regular expression
+The page is responsive to desktop and mobile size